 Note: Students who are not eligible to play may practice with the team, sit on the bench during home games, and/or travel to away games.
 However, ineligible students will be required to wear a school uniform and/or GCA spirit apparel (no team uniform allowed).
-In addition, no student will be allowed to travel with them team if travels requires them to miss the course they are failing.
+In addition, no student will be allowed to travel with the team if travel requires them to miss the course they are failing.